 - Turn on the Instant Pot by pressing “SAUTÉ” and set to “MORE.”
 Insert the inner pot and wait until the panel says “HOT.”

-- Add 1 tbsp of EVOO to the inner pot.
+- Add 1 tablespoon of EVOO to the inner pot.
 When the oil is hot, add the onions and garlic and sauté for one minute or until onion is soft.
 Add the shrimp and sauté for one minute.
 Add the diced tomatoes, tomato paste, wine, Italian seasoning, salt, red pepper flakes, bails, parsley and stir.
 Add the water and place the ziti on top but no mix.
 Make sure the pasta is submerged in liquid.

 - Press “CANCEL.”
 Close the lid tightly and move the steam release handle to “SEALING.”